kannibalox/PtpUploader/README.md

+This is a port for Python 3 of kannibalox's version.

 With the PtpUploader's WebUI you can upload to PTP by specifying a torrent file and an IMDb or PTP link.
 There is also an automatic mode built-in that can check announcements from IRC or RSS and upload everything automatically.